-Cynicism has a bad name in management, some even call it a “cancer in your organization”.
-In my view most people are a bit too cynical about cynicism.
-Cynics are often valuable assets in organisations.1
+Cynicism has a bad name in management and some even call it a “cancer in your organisation”.
+In my view, most people are a bit too cynical about cynicism.
+Cynics are often valuable assets in corporations.1

 The word Cynic is derived from the ancient Greek word for dog.
-The cynic might be a dog, but is certainly not a lapdog.
+The cynic might be a dog but is certainly not a lapdog.
 The cynic can be the guard dog for organisations.
-Philosophical cynicism rejects conventional social values, such as business hierarchy.
-The cynic is thus able to reflect on business practices from an external perspective and positively contribute by pointing out things that might not be obvious to their superiors.
+Philosophical cynicism rejects conventional social values, such as business hierarchies.
+The cynic is thus able to reflect on business practices from an external perspective and positively contribute by pointing out things that might not be visible to their superiors.
 Cynicism is not necessarily a focus on negativity; it allows a view of the organisation outside of office politics.

-Every manager should prefer a cynic over the pseudo-expert that uses many buzzwords without substance or the critic who is quickly to find fault at anything, without themselves performing. but tend to deliver the goods.
-Cynics often exasperate upper management by constantly questioning everything.
-More often than not, however, they do know what is going on.2 Cynicism can help people ensure that others don’t take advantage of them, and potentially help organisations benefit from resistance to potentially bad decisions3.
-In one experiment, participants cynical toward the employing organization were less likely to comply with unethical requests than those who were less cynical4.
+Every manager should prefer a cynic over the pseudo-expert that uses many buzzwords without substance or the critic who is quick to find fault with anything, without themselves performing but tend to deliver the goods.
+Cynics often exasperate upper management by always questioning everything.
+More often than not, however, they do know what is going on.2 Cynicism can help people ensure that others don’t take advantage of them, and potentially help organisations benefit from resistance to potentially dangerous decisions3.
+In one experiment, participants cynical toward the employing organisation were less likely to comply with unethical requests than those who were less cynical4.

 My advice is to listen to cynics in your organisation.
 Find out what is bothering them and learn from these experiences.

 Dean Jr, J.W., Brandes, P. & Dharwadkar, R. (1998).
 Organizational cynicism.
 Academy of Management Review (23) 341–52. ↩